-Not only would the bridge impede the shipping industry and mar the bay’s natural beauty, they argued, it wouldn’t survive a temblor like the San Francisco Earthquake that crippled the city in 1906.
+Not only would the bridge impede the shipping industry and mar the bay’s natural beauty, they argued, but it also wouldn’t survive a temblor like the San Francisco Earthquake that crippled the city in 1906.
 Years of litigation followed as opponents sought to block the formation of the district.

-Meanwhile the bridge’s famed design took shape through the efforts of Strauss’s talented team.
+Meanwhile, the bridge’s famed design took shape through the efforts of Strauss’s talented team.
 Leon S. Moisseiff submitted a plan that scrapped the original hybrid design in favor of a suspension span capable of moving more than two feet laterally to withstand strong winds.

 Irving F. Morrow conceptualized the art deco towers, and later decided on a paint color he dubbed “International Orange.”
 Charles Ellis worked out the complex engineering equations as the primary structural designer, though he was fired before construction began and didn’t receive proper credit until many years later.

-In November 1930, a measure passed to allow for the issuance of $35 million in bonds to pay for the project.
+In November 1930, a measure was passed to allow the issuance of $35 million in bonds to pay for the project.
 However, the Bridge and Highway District struggled to find a financial backer amid the difficulties of the Great Depression, a problem exacerbated by years of expensive legal proceedings.